springfall2008/batpred/docs/customisation.md

 **switch.predbat_calculate_fast_plan** (_expert mode_) When True (default) the plan is calculated with a limited number of windows to make calculations faster.
 When False all windows are considered but planning will take a little longer but be more accurate.
-The end result is unlikely to change in fast mode as the next windows are always considered but the longer term plan will be last accurate.
+The end result is unlikely to change in fast mode as the next 8 windows are always considered in the plan, but the longer term plan will be less accurate.

 **switch.predbat_calculate_discharge_oncharge** (_expert mode_) When True calculated discharge slots will
 disable or move charge slots, allowing them to intermix.
 When False discharge slots will never be placed into charge slots.